Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Transversality for generic

-Though certainly useful on its own, this statement is less beautiful than Theorem~\ref{thm:generic} and occasionally also less convenient.
-It will be the purpose of the next section to replace the word ``dense'' with ``Baire'', using an essentially topological argument originally due to Taubes.
-Theorem~\ref{thm:generic} then follows immediately, as $\jJ_\reg(M,\omega)$ contains the countable intersection of the sets $\jJ_\reg(g,m,A)$ for all $g$, $m$ and~$A$, and is thus also a Baire set.
+Though certainly useful on its own, this statement is less beautiful than Theorem~\ref{thm:generic} and sometimes also less convenient, as countable intersections of dense subsets are not generally dense (they may even be empty).
+It will be the purpose of the next subsection to replace the word ``dense'' with ``Baire,'' using an essentially topological argument originally due to Taubes.

 Let us sketch the proof of Prop.~\ref{prop:dense} before getting into the details.
-One must first choose a smooth Banach manifold of almost complex structures $\jJ_\epsilon$ in which to vary~$J$.
-One can then define a (large) separable Banach manifold that contains all the somewhere injective curves in all the moduli spaces $\mM_{g,m}^A(J)$ for $J \in \jJ_\epsilon$, called the \defin{universal moduli space},
+One must first choose a smooth Banach manifold of almost complex structures $\jJ_\epsilon \subset \jJ(M,\omega\,;\,\uU,\Jfix)$ in which to vary~$J$.
+One can then define a (large) separable Banach manifold that contains all suitable holomorphic curves in all the moduli spaces $\Mod_{g,m}^A(J)$ for $J \in \jJ_\epsilon$, called the \defin{universal moduli space},